NourMontacer01/Flutter-Simple-Quiz-App/README.md

 A Flutter-based quiz application that allows users to take a quiz, view their score, and review their answers in a clean, user-friendly interface.

-## Features
+##  🌟 Features
-- Multiple-choice quiz with random questions.
+- Multiple-choice quiz with random questions ❓.
-- Displays score and a detailed summary at the end.
+- Displays score and a detailed summary at the end 🏆.
-- Restart option to retake the quiz.
+- Restart option to retake the quiz 🔁 .
-- Smooth transitions and vibrant UI.
+- Smooth transitions and vibrant UI ✨.

-## Getting Started
+##  🚀 Getting Started

-## Installation
+##  🛠️ Installation

 1. Clone the repository: